KAL17002493/MVC-Tutoring-App/README.md

   <ul>
     <li>Add a Student/ Teacher field to CustomUserModel to be used upon REGISTERING</li>
     <li>Cannot choose your role (Tutor/Student) upon registering, cannot figure out how to implement it properly</li>
+    <li>Cannot update TeacherProfile, I think TeacherModel.cs needs to be used but I've unable to make it work</li>
   </ul>
 </h6>